prokoudine/ardour-tutorial/content/getting-started/creating-tracks-and-busses/index.en.md

 manual](http://manual.ardour.org/working-with-tracks/track-types/) for details
 on all track types or their brief explanation in a section below).

-Choose _Audio tracks_ or _Audio busses_ to specify whether you want to create
-tracks or busses.
+Choose _Audio tracks_ or _Audio busses_ to specify whether you want to create audio tracks or busses.

 The _Add_ numeric input box lets you specify how many tracks (or busses) you would